Black Women’s Suffrage in Wisconsin

 General Search Tips

-• When searching for particular women, remember that during this time period, most women went by Miss if they were not married or Mrs. In the latter case, they may have used Mrs. with their own name or Mrs. with their husband’s name.
-This means that you can search for “Carrie Horton” or “Mrs. Carrie Horton” but that you should also search for “Oscar Horton” or “Mrs. Oscar Horton” if you know the husband’s name.
+• When searching for particular women, remember that during this time period, most women went by Miss if they were not married or Mrs. In the latter case, they may have used Mrs. with their name or Mrs. with their husband’s name.
+This means that you can search for “Carrie Horton” or “Mrs. Carrie Horton,” but you should also search for “Oscar Horton” or “Mrs. Oscar Horton” if you know the husband’s name.
 This may yield results you didn’t get from only searching the woman’s name.

 Newspapers